shazow/miniLock/README.md

 ...
 ```

-Before any file decryption, we compare the 32-byte `BLAKE2` hash of the ciphertext against the decrypted `fileHash`.
+Before any file decryption, the recipient compares the 32-byte `BLAKE2` hash of the ciphertext against the decrypted `fileHash`.
+The recipient also compares the decrypted `recipientID` against their own miniLock ID.
+If any of these checks fail, decryption is aborted and an error is returned.

 The recipient then removes the padding of `0x00` bytes from the decrypted `fileName` in order to obtain the intended file name.
 The recipient is now capable of saving the decrypted file.

-If the authenticated asymmetric decryption of any header object fails, or the authenticated symmetric decryption of the file ciphertext fails, we return an error to the user and halt decryption.
-No partial data is returned.
+If the authenticated asymmetric decryption of any header object fails, or the authenticated symmetric decryption of the file ciphertext fails, decryption is aborted and an error is returned.

 ###6.
 Key Identity Authentication
 In PGP, public keys can be substantially larger than miniLock IDs, therefore necessitating the generation of key fingerprints which can then be used for out-of-band key identity authentication.
 With miniLock, users are able to authenticate out-of-band directly using the miniLock ID, due to its small length (approximately 45 Base58-encoded characters).
 Therefore, no specialized key identity authentication mechanism is required.